Álvaro Cunhal: Early life

 Cunhal was born in Coimbra on 10 November 1913, the son of Avelino Henriques da Costa Cunhal (Seia, 28 October 1887 - Coimbra, Sé Nova, 19 December 1966) and Mercedes Simões Ferreira Barreirinhas (Coimbra, Sé Nova, 5 May 1888 - Lisbon, 12 September 1971).
 His parents were married in Coimbra on 22 August 1908.
 He was the third of four children: António José (Coimbra, 1909–1933), Maria Mansueta (1912–1921) and Maria Eugénia (1927–2015).
 The family moved to Seia when Cunhal was three years old.
 He studied at home with his father, who was a lawyer and writer, and from 1918 the municipal administrator."In Seia, the first day of school I went was a spectacle of savagery, slaps given out and kids hit with rulers.
 In that school, that's how the education was.
-After I left school and went home, I told my father what I saw, and so I did not return to school."Cunhal was baptized on 5 May 1919 in Seia; his godfather was his older brother António José, then 10, and the godmother was the Immaculate Conception.
+After I left school and went home, I told my father what I saw, and so I did not return to school."Cunhal was baptized on 5 May 1919 in Seia; his godfather was his older brother António José, then 10, and the godmother was Imaculada Conceição.

 When he was a child, he accompanied his mother to church every Sunday, she had a religious way of thinking and living.
 His father, held a liberal mindset and was the origin of Cunhal's "irreverent and creative personality".
 His father denounced feudal titles and relations between the aristocracy and the priesthood.
 His sister, Eugénia Cunhal, despite the pervasive rejection of the religious world in Cunhal's political life, talked about the "opening of their father's spirit" when he "showed his children the Old Testament and appealed to each of them to form their own conscience".
 His father's republicanism cemented in Cunhal's personality a feeling of "social solidarity" and "political nonconformity".
 Both Álvaro and Maria Eugénia would later denounce religion.